 Respectful Learning Environment: Be considerate of others.
-Come to class prepared to share equally and respect the opinions of others.
+Enter our Canvas class prepared to share equally and respect the opinions of others.
 Read, listen, and participate attentively.
-Do not use your phone during class.
-Do not use the computers for anything other than instructed.
-Why?
-Because we all need to practice extending our attention spans and preparing for the professional world.
 Failure to comply will result in being asked to leave the class.

 Instructor Contact: Academia is a professional environment.
 When addressing your instructors, refer to them as Mr., Mrs., Ms., or Dr. unless they have asked to be referred to by their first names.
 Be sure that all correspondence is professional (no text-language emails) and follows all conventions of proper English usage (correct punctuation and grammar).
 Again, we are reinforcing real-world skills.